code0-tech/discord-bot/README.md

 #
 The Bot is running the Discord.js Client instance and a small Web-Server for Github o-auth in order to perform some commands which includes reading commits and pull's.

-For that reason a Http Port is required and currently set to `http-config.port`
+For that reason a Http Port is required and currently set to `http-config.port` inside the http-config.json

-Also a MongoDb is required as this Bot needs some DataBase to store Data
+A MongoDb is required as this Bot stores some Data
 #

 ## Main Interactions